The instability cost curve: why margins shrink even when revenue grows

 The instability cost curve does not only affect payroll.
 It increases operational risk.

-Public workers’ compensation data from the National Council on Compensation Insurance (NCCI) shows that lost-time claim frequency remains volatile, particularly in industries with high turnover and a growing share of newer hires.
-As absenteeism rises and shifts are filled by fatigued or inexperienced replacements, exposure increases across:
+Public workers’ compensation data from the National Council on Compensation Insurance (NCCI) shows that claim patterns remain sensitive to workforce turnover, experience levels, and operational disruption in labor-intensive environments.
+As absenteeism rises and shifts are filled by fatigued or inexperienced replacements, exposure can increase across:

 Once again, the financial impact is delayed, distributed, and often misattributed — until it becomes unavoidable.2